Elvarhøi brings the down-to-earth sound and style from the golden age of folk-rock into modern folk metal.

-Our inspiration comes from a vast musical repertoar and our musicians come from backgrounds spanning both folk metal, extreme metal as well as traditional norwegian and celtic folk music.
+Our inspiration comes from a vast musical repertoire, and our musicians come from backgrounds spanning both folk metal, extreme metal as well as traditional Norwegian and Celtic folk music.

-Our songs mirror the profane world in a language of faerie and adventure.
+Our songs mirror the profane world in the language of faerie and adventure.

 "a refreshment on the present folk metal-scene"— Nocturne Music Magazine

-Elvarhøi was founded on october 30th 2004, by drummer Ivar Mauritz-Hansen and fiddler Magnus André Wandås to capture the spirit of the 1840s youthful norwegian romaticism in a folk metal package.
+Elvarhøi was founded on October 30th 2004, by drummer Ivar Mauritz-Hansen and fiddler Magnus André Wandås to capture the spirit of the 1840s youthful Norwegian romanticism in a folk metal package.